 Launching a product on the market is critical for any business.
-However, it is essential to have a comprehensive strategy in place to evaluate the performance and impact of a product once it is introduced to the market.
-The marketing needs to understand its reception, identify areas for improvement, and make informed decisions for future growth.
+However, it is essential to have a comprehensive strategy in place to evaluate the performance and impact of a product on the market.
+As a consequence, the marketing needs to understand its reception, identify areas for improvement, and make informed decisions for future growth.
 In this article, we will explore various metrics and approaches to measure the success of a product after its launch.

 Key Performance Indicators (KPIs)

 Key Performance Indicators (KPIs) are quantifiable metrics that help measure the success of a product once it is launched on the market.
 These indicators provide insights into the product’s performance against pre-determined goals and objectives.
 Here are some important KPIs to consider:

 Sales and Revenue, Market Share, Customer Acquisition and Retention: key of sucess on the market ?

 Tracking the sales figures and revenue generated by the product is a fundamental KPI.
 It helps assess the product’s market acceptance, demand, and overall financial performance.

 Measuring the product’s market share in relation to competitors insights into its competitive in capturing a portion of the target market.
 As a consequence, increasing market share indicates a successful product.

 Evaluating the number of new customers acquired and the rate of customer retention helps gauge the product’s appeal.
 At the end, a high customer acquisition rate and low customer churn indicate a successful product.